pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 [^4]: It was at this point I started hoarding tea bags at breakfast.
       Each hotel only gave us two between us and as a Brit, that's not enough.

-This evenings activity was the [Mitai Māori Village](https://www.mitai.co.nz/) experience.
+This evening's activity was the [Mitai Māori Village](https://www.mitai.co.nz/) experience.

 A very friendly Māori man driving an old Japanese school bus picked us up.
 I, like many of my peers, are a bit wider than I was at school; so I spent most of the journey half sitting in my partners lap, and half falling into the aisle of the bus.
 Still, it was a pleasant journey, allowing us to see the city lights at night.

-We had not really encountered the culture of those indigenous to New Zealand so this experience was well received.
+We had not really encountered the culture of those indigenous to New Zealand, so this experience was well received.

-We started the evening with a wander down through the ancient village to witness a demonstration of warriors paddling a canoe down the Wai-o-Whiro stream.
+We started the evening with a walk down through the ancient village to witness a demonstration of warriors paddling a canoe down the Wai-o-Whiro stream.
 If I were minding my own business and a group rowing down the river were chanting, removing the element of surprise for an attack, I would assume they are bad-asses and that I should surrender immediately.

 After the river demonstration we enjoyed a 'hāngī' buffet — cooked in an earth-oven — where we got to ask questions and learn about the Māori culture.